 A true love story is usually full of drama.
 In a movie or a film, the main character finds himself going through the most difficult times of his life before the long awaited happy ending.
 But in real life that ending is just the beginning of another chapter.
 This is what Jordnær is to chef Eric Vildgaard; a new chapter, a new opportunity at a life you wouldn’t have predicted for him if you met him just five years ago.

 Jordnær also took everyone in Denmark by surprise when Michelin awarded the then unknown restaurant in the northern suburbs of Copenhagen a star during its first year of opening.
-Since then, it has been full throttle on flavours — creating picturesque plates and mouth-watering creations of Nordic, French and Asian ingredients cooked with remarkable harmony.
-Amongst critics and global diners Jordnær is already a very serious contender for a second Michelin star.
+Since then, it has been full throttle on flavors — creating picturesque plates and mouth-watering creations of Nordic, French and Asian ingredients cooked with remarkable harmony.
+Amongst critics and global diners Jordnær is quickly becoming a darling, and the restaurant was awarded a second Michelin star in February 2020.

 The story behind Eric’s great dishes, his ways in the kitchen and his ambition and motivation to succeed goes back to his childhood.
 Eric was a troubled child; one that didn’t like going to school and ended up making the wrong friends, just to belong and not to feel misunderstood or out of place.
 Those decisions shaped his teenage years and made his way to the kitchen a daily battle between doing things right, or going back to being a rebel.